All full-time FE courses at SRC are FREE! (with the exception of international students).

 How do I apply?

-Applications should be submitted by 30 June 2016 to ensure that you will receive your first payment at the start of Term 1.
-Closing date for applications is end of August 2016.
+Applications should be submitted by 30 September 2020 to ensure that you will receive your first payment at the start of Term 1.

 Students should apply even if they have not received confirmation that they have been accepted onto the course.